 Entities closing for Labor Day

-Alto, Wells, New Summerfield, Rusk and Jacksonville independent school districts will all be closed for Labor Day.
+Alto, Bullard, Jacksonville, New Summerfield, Rusk, Troup and Wells school districts will all close for Labor Day.
 Classes resume at their regular times Tuesday, Sept.
 4.

 State offices, including the Department of Public Safety (DPS), will also be closed for the holiday, however DPS and other law enforcement agencies will increase DWI patrols through the holiday.